gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/groups.md

 You can transfer an existing project into a group you own from the project settings page.

-First scroll down to 'Transfer project'.
+First scroll down to the 'Dangerous settings' and click 'Show them to me'.
 Now you can pick any of the groups you manage as the new namespace for the group.

 ![Transfer a project to a new namespace](groups/transfer_project.png)